caiomsouza/azure-machine-learning-security/README.md

 # Azure Machine Learning Security

-This repo curated materials about Azure Machine Learning + Security.
+Curated materials about Azure Machine Learning + Security.

 ### How to provision Azure Machine Learning workspace and related resources in a secure way
 https://github.com/jhirono/amlsecurity